filecoin-project/lotus/documentation/en/cli-lotus.md

-   decode                            decode various types encode                            encode various types disputer                          interact with the window post disputer help, h                           Shows a list of commands or help for one command
+   decode                            decode various types encode                            encode various types disputer                          interact with the window post disputer install-actor                     Install a new actor and return the actor code CID create-actor                      Create an new actor via the init actor and return its address invoke                            Invoke a method in an actor help, h                           Shows a list of commands or help for one command

 OPTIONS: